benjiDupuis/DeepTopo/README.md

 ## Acknowledgement

-The folder deeptopo/topoptim contains an implementation of the SIMP method, in
+The folder deeptopo/topoptim contains an implementation of the SIMP method, inspired by the paper:

-to see a demo of this code, see the script deeptopo/topoptim/demo.py spired by the paper:
 ```
 @article{topopt88,
 author = {Andreassen, Erik and Clausen, Anders and Schevenels, Mattias and Lazarov, Boyan and Sigmund, Ole},